 Rescinding Off-Campus Study Leave Status

 Students on two-semester programs considering returning after one semester should see “Leaves of Absence” section of the Class Deans website.
 Students wishing to rescind their Study Abroad Leave should notify the Office for International Study and their Class Dean in writing.
-If a student rescinds her study abroad leave in order to register for classes in Northampton, that decision will be binding, and she will not be eligible to have off-campus study status reinstated.
+If a student rescinds their study abroad leave in order to register for classes in Northampton, that decision will be binding, and they will not be eligible to have off-campus study status reinstated.

 Leave may be rescinded until the first day of classes each semester, however, the student is responsible for any non-refundable fees and deposits already paid to the study abroad program or host university on her behalf.
 The student is also responsible for contacting Housing to request a room.